2525 west lambert lane

 4. Will my dog stay away from all snakes or just rattlesnakes?

 It varies from case to case.
 With our training, all dogs should avoid rattlesnakes and some may avoid all snakes.
-Dogs have difficulty generalizing and if taught to avoid one kind of snake may not avoid some or all other snakes.
-We go to the trouble of using live rattlesnakes to be sure they learn to avoid rattlesnakes.
-Similarly, we train dogs with loose rattlesnakes rather than caged ones to eliminate the possibility that they learn to avoid only "rattlesnakes in cages" or just cages.
+Dogs have difficulty generalizing, and if taught to avoid one kind of snake they may or may not avoid some or all other snakes.
+We go to the trouble of using live rattlesnakes to be sure they learn to avoid other live rattlesnakes.
+Similarly, we train dogs with loose rattlesnakes rather than caged ones to eliminate the possibility that they learn to avoid only rattlesnakes in cages, or just cages.
 Some trainers try to teach snake avoidance using fake snakes.
 The chances of success using a fake snake are slim, especially considering a dog's great reliance on its senses of smell and hearing, along with a superior ability to read movement.
-Another potential pitfall is that dogs can be location specific learners and may easily learn to avoid snakes in one location but not others.
+Another potential pitfall is that dogs can be location-specific learners and may easily learn to avoid snakes in one location but not others.

 5. I use an electric collar for obedience.
-Will this effect the snake avoidance training?
+Will this affect the snake avoidance training?

-It is much easier to train a dogs that have no familiarity with an electric collar to avoid snakes.
-The chances of them associating the stimulation with anything other than the snake is very slim (when done correctly).
+It is much easier to train dogs that have no familiarity with an electric collar to avoid snakes, because then the chances of them associating the stimulation with anything other than the snake is very slim (when done correctly).
 Typically, dogs that have been trained with an electric collar for obedience have an understanding of why the stimulation is happening and how to make it go away, so occasionally those dogs will default into obedience.
-This doesn't make the training less effective but is something I make the owners aware of so that they understand what's happening and how to read their dog in a real life situation.
+This doesn't make the training less effective, but is something I make the owners aware of so that they understand what's happening and how to read their dog in a real-life situation.

 6. Can I say “leave it” when you do the training so my dog knows to stay away?

-Absolutely NOT… As described in the answer to 4. above, we take great pains to keep the dog from associating anything with the snake avoidance training except the Sight, Sound and Smell of a rattlesnake.
-If you are talking to the dog or influencing it in any way you risk teaching the dog something wrong.
+Absolutely NO. As described in the answer to 4 above, we take great pains to keep the dog from associating anything with the snake avoidance training except the sight, sound and smell of a rattlesnake.
+If you are talking to the dog or influencing it in any way, you risk teaching the dog something wrong.
 It’s important that we keep as much human influence out of it as possible.

 7. My dog has been bitten by a rattlesnake so he knows to stay away from them now, right?

 We meet a lot of dogs that have been bitten twice.
 The first time, the owner thinks the dog learned a lesson.
-After the second time they call us for training.
-Dogs have difficulty generalizing and the real pain from a rattlesnake bite is not immediate enough for a dog to make the connection between bite and unpleasant experience.
-I know this first hand because I was bitten during a hike in 2012.
+After the second time, they call us for training.
+Dogs have difficulty generalizing, and the real pain from a rattlesnake bite is not immediate enough for a dog to make the connection between bite and unpleasant experience.

 8. Is there a guarantee that my dog will never get bit by a rattlesnake after training?

-Unfortunately there is just too many variables (wind direction, camouflage, exhaustion, etc…) to guarantee that a dog will never get bit by a rattlesnake after rattlesnake avoidance training.
-A dog might be fresh and alert the first ten steps of a hike but the last 10 steps of the hike it may be exhausted and focused more on getting to its car than its surroundings.
+Unfortunately, there are just too many variables (wind direction, camouflage, exhaustion, etc.) to guarantee that a dog will never be bitten by a rattlesnake after rattlesnake avoidance training.
+A dog might be fresh and alert the first ten steps of a hike, but the last ten steps of the hike it may be exhausted and focused more on getting to its car than its surroundings.